500 Days of Summer: Plot

 Tom Hansen is an aspiring architect who works as a writer at a greeting card company.
-On January 8, he meets Summer Finn, a new employee.
+He meets Summer Finn, a new employee.
 They discover that they have a similar taste in music.
 Later, at a karaoke night for their work, they talk about love.
 Tom believes in it, but Summer does not.
 Tom's friend and co-worker McKenzie drunkenly reveals that Tom likes Summer, which he asserts is only "as friends", something Summer agrees with.
 A few days later, Summer spontaneously kisses Tom in the office.
 Summer is not looking for a serious relationship.
 Tom agrees to a casual relationship.
-That night they have sex; Tom is elated.
+That night, they have sex; Tom is elated.

-After several months of dating, they grow closer.
-Both Tom's friends and his preteen half-sister Rachel push him to ask Summer where they are in their relationship, though Summer brushes this off, saying that it should not matter if they are both happy.
-One night, Tom gets into a fight with a man who tries to pick Summer up in a bar, causing their first argument.
-Later, Summer visits Tom; they make up.
-Tom asks about their relationship, wanting consistency.
-Summer says she cannot promise him how she would feel in the future.
-To show him how she currently feels, she kisses him; they spend the night together.
+Over the first few months of their relationship, they grow closer.
+Tom's friends and his preteen half-sister Rachel push him to ask Summer where they are in their relationship, though Summer brushes this off, saying that it should not matter as long as they are both happy.
+One night, Tom fights with a man who tries to pick Summer up in a bar, causing their first argument.
+They make up, and Summer concedes Tom deserves some certainty, but it would be impossible to promise she will always feel the same way about him.

-After meeting at a café, Tom wants to go back to Summer's, but she insists on seeing The Graduate.
-She weeps at the ending, surprising him, as he had always thought it was a romantic fairy tale.
-Later, at the record store, Summer is distracted, and kisses him good night on the cheek.
-Tom brings her to a diner, where she lightly announces the relationship is not working, and breaks up with him.
-Although she still considers Tom her best friend, he is horrified and becomes depressed.

-Summer quits the greeting card company.
+Slowly, their relationship becomes less passionate, and they begin to argue continuously.
+Summer quits the greeting card company and breaks up with Tom, citing their evident unhappiness.
 Tom's boss moves him to the consolations department, as his depression is making him unsuitable for happier events.
-Tom goes on a blind date with a woman named Alison.
+Tom goes on a blind date with Alison.
 Tom spends the date talking about Summer until Alison leaves exasperated.